seracio/plugnplay/README.md

 };
 ```

-The `combinator` props is a function that takes the dictionary store as param and will returns the unique Observable we want to plug to.
+The `combinator` props is a function that takes the dictionary store as param and returns the unique Observable we want to listen to.
 This Observable can be:

 -   an Observable defined in the store